-For more information on eligibility, please read the 2014 Candidate's Packet, "You can become a Candidate..."
-(PDF file in the right hand sidebar) and the 2014 Declaration of Candidacy (also at right).
+For more information on eligibility, please read the 2015 Candidate's Packet, "You can become a Candidate..." and the 2015 Declaration of Candidacy.
+The Declaration now includes a checklist for the candidate, designed to make it easier to determine your eligibility.
+This is the first time we've published this, so you may be able to discover ways to improve it.
 If you have questions, please contact the Election Committee (below).

-Any members who declare candidacy (using the form approved by the Board and available in the store or on-line) and receive votes can be elected as write-in candidates, either as Directors or Alternates.
-Candidates are invited to speak at our Annual Meeting; tickets are free to members and will be available through this page.
+Any members who declare candidacy (using the form approved by the Board and available in the store or online) and receive votes can be elected as write-in candidates, either as Directors or Alternates.
+Candidates are invited to speak at our Annual Meeting; tickets were free to members and were available through this page.

 You can vote if you are the shareholder in your household.
 If you’re not the shareholder or co-owner, you cannot vote as a proxy on someone’s behalf; proxy votes are not allowed in California Cooperative Corporation elections.

-The Ballot Box is located inside the store, across from the Deli counter and near (but a good ten yards inside) the entrance door.
-Place your sealed & signed ballot envelope through the slot in the top of the locked box.
+The Ballot Box is located inside the store, near the "Tomato Burst" art on our floor, on the other side of it from the check stands.
+Place your sealed & signed ballot envelope through the slot near the top of the locked box.
 If you mail in your ballot in your own envelope, you need to sign the envelope, clearly label it “ballot enclosed” and send it to Davis Food Co-op Election, 620 G Street, Davis CA 95616.

-Six shareholders have declared candidacy for the Board (as of April 17th; that's more than declared by the election materials deadline).
-You may vote for up to three candidates, as there are three seats open.
+Eleven shareholders have declared candidacy for the Board (as of April 11th).
+You may vote for up to four candidates, as there are four seats open.
 You cannot vote more than once for the same person.
-You may vote for fewer than three candidates if you choose.
+You may vote for fewer than four candidates if you choose.

 We cannot accept two ballots from one shareholder.
 However, you can change your vote using the ballots and envelopes available in the store.
 Write the date on the front of your envelope and that the ballot enclosed supersedes your previous vote.
 Your new envelope must be signed and sealed, and your name should be legibly printed.
 We cannot combine votes from two ballots.

-- Ballots were counted in the Conference Room of the store on Tuesday, May 28, 2013; we expect to start soon after 1:00 PM and finish in four to five hours.
+- Ballots will be counted in the Conference Room of the store on Monday, June 8, 2015.
+In 2014, processing and determining the number of valid envelopes took until after 3 PM, but we were finished before 6 PM; in 2015, we don't anticipate mail delivery until about 2 PM, and counting won't begin until we've seen whether or not ballot envelopes with valid postmarks are delivered.
 Counting might be necessary on the next day (but is unlikely, based on past experience).
 The count is open to any member in good standing who is not a candidate, or a household member of a candidate, for election to the Board of Directors on the ballot being counted.
 There’s plenty of signature checking and other work before the count can begin — please contact Doug at the store to help.